Accelerating impact

 Complex risk factors

 Mental health conditions result from the interplay of biological, psychological and social influences from early life onwards.
-The wide range of contributing factors – including genetics, family context, environment, social and other pressures, trauma and lifestyle – make it challenging to thoroughly understand how mental health conditions develop.
+The wide range of contributing factors – including genetics, family context, environment, social and societal pressures, trauma and lifestyle factors such as food and exercise – make it challenging to fully understand how conditions develop and where to intervene effectively.

 Range of potential interventions

-There are many kinds of intervention, and different stages of support – including prevention, early detection, diagnosis, personalised management and treatment – each addressing different needs and operating within distinct regulatory environments.
+There are many kinds of intervention – including prevention, early detection, personalised management and treatment – each addressing different needs and operating within distinct regulatory environments.

 Translating research into practice

-Translating research into implementation-ready innovations involves multiple stages – from generating ideas, defining unmet needs and projects to address them, to selecting projects for investment, developing and validating the solutions, and ensuring that they can be used at scale.
-It also requires understanding user requirements, designing, testing and validating solutions within appropriate regulatory frameworks.
+Turning research into implementation-ready innovations involves multiple stages – from identifying unmet needs and generating ideas to developing, validating and selecting projects for investment.
+It also requires understanding user requirements and designing, testing and validating solutions within appropriate regulatory frameworks.

-Portfolios of near-, medium- and long-term innovations, reflecting different levels of research of technology readiness, need to be managed for each care stage and for different organisational context, such as schools or public health.
+Portfolios of near-, medium- and long-term innovations, reflecting different levels of research and technology readiness, must be managed across care stages and organisational contexts such as schools or public health systems.

-Successful translation depends on cooperation between many actors, including innovators, end users, implementors, funders and regulators.
+Successful translation depends on collaboration among many actors, including innovators, end users, implementers, funders and regulators.

 Implementation challenges

-- Individual behaviour change – people need the motivation, capability and opportunity to adopt and sustain new behaviours.
+• Individual behaviour change – people need the motivation, capability and opportunity to adopt new behaviours.

-- Organisations – from schools to healthcare settings, need resources, skills and structures to implement and sustain change.
-In many cases, organisational resources, capability and capacity are limited, and implementation approaches must reflect these constraints.
+• Organisational change – from schools to healthcare settings, organisations need resources, skills and structures to implement and sustain change.

-- System-wide change – organisations across the mental health ecosystem need to work together ensure coherent prevention, early detection and personalised management and treatment.
+• System-wide coordination – organisations across the mental health ecosystem must work together to ensure coherent prevention, early detection and treatment.

-- Policy and regulatory change – action is not only needed within health policy, but also in relation to societal and social risk factors such as food and nutrition, safety, education and employment opportunities, housing quality, digital environments, community cohesion and access to green spaces.
+• Policy and regulatory change – action is needed not only within health but also in relation to social risk factors such as food and nutrition, safety, education, employment opportunities, housing quality, digital environments, community cohesion and access to green space.

 How YPMH overcomes these barriers